My Definitive List of Must-have Free Mac Applications and Best Paid-for Counterparts

 Although the Mac’s built-in firewall does a pretty good job for the majority of users, it doesn’t allow granular control of inbound traffic, and doesn’t do any outbound connection filtering.
 This is one area where a free app isn’t quite as good as the paid-for alternatives.

-NetBarrier (VirusBarrier) ($49.95): Intego are a great supplier of Mac security software.
+Mac Internet Security X8 (£31.99): Intego are a great supplier of Mac security software.
 Out of all their apps, their NetBarrier firewall is by far my favourite.
 Although its UI is a bit over-done, it offers a great granular firewall and has a very basic built-in Intrusion Detection System that can detect some network-based attacks.
-Note that NetBarrier has been integrated into VirusBarrier, so you now get a dual package of anti-virus and firewall!
+Note that NetBarrier and VirusBarrier have been integrated into their Mac Internet Security X8 product, which include some other software as well!

 TCPBlock The only free app in this category, TCPBlock offers basic outbound filtering capabilities.
 Although not as advanced as Little Snitch or Hands Off, it allows you to whitelist/blacklist which apps are allowed to access the internet.

-GPGTools If you are interested in sending or receiving encrypted or digitally-signed email, then the great GPGTools suite is for you.
+GPGTools (for now): If you are interested in sending or receiving encrypted or digitally-signed email, then the great GPGTools suite is for you.
 It can also do file encryption using public/private keys.

 KeePassX If you have a lot of passwords and really want a place to store them securely, then a password manager like KeePassX is the way to go.